 If you go

-The ROSA ET AL Townhouse shop showcases Portuguese products.
-The lineup includes jams, chutneys and cakes made in-house, and herbs from the Townhouse garden.
+ROSA ET AL Townhouse is a member of the Bed and Brunch Collection of boutique hospitality projects devoted to refurbishment of historic properties around the world.
+The Townhouse shop showcases Portuguese products, with a lineup that includes jams, chutneys and cakes made in-house, along with herbs from the Townhouse garden.

 * * *

-We were guests of Taste Porto for the first edition of cooking at ROSA ET AL Townhouse.
+We were guests of Taste Porto for our evening at ROSA ET AL Townhouse.
 Thank you Emanuel and Patrícia for a relaxing, congenial time in your professional-but-homey kitchen!